fivethirtyeight/data/pollster-ratings/README.md

 `pollster-stats-full.xlsx` contains a spreadsheet with all of the summary data and calculations involved in determining the pollster ratings as well as descriptions for each column.

 `pollster-ratings.csv` has ratings and calculations for each pollster.
-A copy of this data and descriptions for each column can also be found in `pollster-stats-full.xlsx` or on the [interactive table](http://projects.fivethirtyeight.com/pollster-ratings) on our website.
+A copy of this data and descriptions for each column can also be found in `pollster-stats-full.xlsx`.

 `raw-polls.csv` contains all of the polls analyzed to give each pollster a grade.
 Descriptions for each column are in the table below.